Batch Ingest

 settings.credential_id | Yes | The UUID of the credentials needed to access the storage bucket. | 3fa85f64-5717-4562-b3fc-2c963f66afa6 |

 Use the cancel jobs endpoint to cancel the batch ingest job and tasks associated with the job ID.
-The cancellation will be reflected in the status output /v1/orgs/{org_id}/jobs/batch/{job_id}/cancel.
+The status output /v1/orgs/{org_id}/jobs/batch/{job_id}/cancel will show the cancellation.

 Get the status of a job and its tasks.
 This endpoint is suitable for polling for job completion /v1/orgs/{org_id}/jobs/batch/{job_id}/status.